 Hot Italian Sausage

-As you know by now, I have 5 seasons and right about this time of year, the 5th one is kicking in… it’s BBQ season!
-Although we barbecue most of the year, the end of April brings us warmer weather, making it more comfortable to grill outside.
+As you know by now, I have five seasons, and right about this time of year, the fifth one is kicking in… it’s BBQ season!
+Although we barbecue most of the year, the end of April brings us warmer weather 🌞, making it more comfortable to grill outside.

-Before the 5th season is officially here, I like to prepare myself by making a few recipes like barbecue sauces, homemade spice blends as well as sausages.
-In the past, I’ve already shared a few sausage recipes with you such as North African Merguez, Garlic Sausage, and Andouille.
-Here’s another amazing one to add to the list… Hot Italian Sausage!
+In the past, I’ve already shared a few sausage recipes with you, like North African Merguez, Garlic Sausage, and Andouille.
+Here’s another amazing one 🤩 to add to the list… Hot Italian Sausage!

-When I was saying it’s versatile, I wasn’t kidding!
-I use this Hot Italian Sausage recipe in many recipes like my Meat Lovers Pizza, Southwest Gravy, Italian Stuffed Pasta Shells, Breakfast Sausage Muffin Cups, Italian Burgers with Tomato Slaw, Stuffed Peppers, Italian Meatballs, and many more.
+When I said it’s versatile, I wasn’t kidding!
+I use this Hot Italian Sausage recipe in many dishes, like my Meat Lovers Pizza 🍕, Southwest Gravy, Italian Stuffed Pasta Shells, Breakfast Sausage Muffin Cups, Italian Burgers with Tomato Slaw, Stuffed Peppers, Italian Meatballs, and many more.

-Now let’s talk about Prague Powder #1 also known as Insta Cure #1 or Pink Curing Salt.
+Now let’s talk about Prague Powder #1, also known as Insta Cure #1 or Pink Curing Salt 🧂.
 This is important to add when making sausages for many reasons.
 It helps to preserve the meat and prevents the possibility of botulism.
-It helps give a nice color and also improves the flavor.
+It also gives give a nice color and also improves the flavor.

 – Rotisserie Chicken